-- We tested 80% of \$15,694,258 in bond fund invoices paid, which is a combination of 2015-16 expenditures and payments on liabilities accrued as of June 30, 2016 and paid in 2016-17.
+- We tested 94% of \$2,611,929 Measure "N" expenditures, and 76% of \$12,580,458 Measure "J" expenditures in bond fund invoices, which is a combination of 2016-17 expenditures and liabilities accrued as of June 30, 2017.
 This includes testing payments for validity, allowability, and accuracy.
-Expenditures sampled in our test included payments made to vendors. - We reviewed the approved project listing as set out in the Measure "N" election documents.
+Expenditures sampled in our test included payments made to vendors. - We reviewed the approved project listing as set out in the Measure "N" and Measure "J" election documents.

-JEFFERSON UNION HIGH SCHOOL DISTRICT MEASURE "N" GENERAL OBLIGATION BOND AUDIT JUNE 30, 2016
+JEFFERSON UNION HIGH SCHOOL DISTRICT MEASURE "N" AND MEASURE "J" GENERAL OBLIGATION BOND AUDIT JUNE 30, 2017

-- We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects, and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We reviewed sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We sampled two contracts and verified compliance with Public Contract Code bid requirements, board approvals for payments, that invoices paid were within the contract terms and change orders were approved. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.
+- We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects as delineated in Measure "N" and Measure "J", and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We reviewed sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We sampled one contract and verified compliance with Public Contract Code bid requirements, board approvals for payments, that invoices paid were within the contract terms and change orders were approved. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.